1950s - DAN AIR REMEMBERED

 1958

 Charter flights were carried out worldwide.
 Sadly one of the company Avro York as lost in Malta after overshooting the runway.
 Dan-Air's first reported SOS occurred in 1958 when a DC carrying 33 passengers from Manchester and London to Ostend suffered an engine fire over the English Channel.
 Captain Paddy Meed noticed 'veins of black oil on the wing' he radioed a 'mayday' to Air Traffic Control who directed him to return to Manchester.
-The Stewardess, Betty Roberts, who had only joined Dan-Air three months prior managed to keep the passengers spirits up for the next sixty minutes.
-She joked about the weather in Manchester despite the aircraft filling up with mist and black smoke.
-Upon arrival at Manchester five fire engines were on hand to deal with the problem.
-Further drama followed when three elderly passengers fainted.
+Fir sixty nerve-wracking minutes the engine blazed furiously.
+The Stewardess, Betty Roberts, aged 21 who had only joined Dan-Air three months prior, managed to keep the passengers spirits up.
+She joked about the weather in Manchester being worse than Ostend.
+Meanwhile none of the passengers were aware of the fire.
+Within a few minutes of him giving the distress signal the radio gave up and the aircraft had to land without ATC assistance.
+Betty said after the event; 'There was nothing I could do, i had to just spin a line and hoped that it would go down.'
+As the aircraft with 32 passengers on board, landed at Manchester the aircraft began filling up with misty black smoke which came from the flight deck door, after which, three elderly passengers fainted.
+After the smooth landing, five fire engines were on hand to deal with the problem.

 Dan-Air's scheduled network grew with an international destination added.
-The service would fly between Blackbushe and Basle.
-Regular charter flight licences were granted for Valencia, Beauvais and Pisa.
+The new service would fly between Blackbushe and Basle.
 Ad hoc charters were also carried out regularly.
 Italian hoteliers complained bitterly at the UK's Air Transport Licensing Board (ATLB) for rejecting some of the charter flight licences applied for by UK airlines.

 1959